2015 Trafford Metropolitan Borough Council election

 The 2015 Trafford Metropolitan Borough Council election was scheduled to take place on 7 May 2015 to elect members of Trafford Metropolitan Borough Council in England.
 This was on the same day as other local elections.
 One third of the council was up for election, with each successful candidate serving a four-year term of office, expiring in 2019.
 The Conservative Party held overall control of the council.

-The current composition of the Council is as follows: